virginiademi/GP4GW-likelihood/GP_notes.md

 [Towardsdatascience blog](https://towardsdatascience.com/sparse-and-variational-gaussian-process-what-to-do-when-data-is-large-2d3959f430e7)
 * **Inducing points selection**: [Paper 2021](https://arxiv.org/pdf/2010.09370.pdf)
 # Deep kernel learning
+DKL use a neural network to map inputs to points in an intermediate feature space, which is then used as the input space for a GP.
+The network parameters can be treated as hyperparameters of the kernel, and thus are optimized with respect to the (log) marginal likelihood, as in standard GP inference.

 * [Wilson 2016](http://proceedings.mlr.press/v51/wilson16.pdf)
 * [Promises and Pitfalls of DKL - Rasmussen 2021](https://arxiv.org/pdf/2102.12108.pdf)